The history of ERP systems- then, now and the future?

 The Early Days in the history of ERP

-By 1975, MRP software was running in hundreds of large companies though it was only affordable for the larger firms.
-The system ran on huge mainframe computers that were very expensive though their computing power was not comparable even to some of the portable computers of today.
+By 1975, MRP software was running in hundreds of large companies though it was only affordable for those with deep pockets aka the heavyweights.
+The system ran on huge mainframe computers that were very expensive though their computing power was not even comparable even to some of the portable computers of today (advances in tech).

 In 1972, the firm SAP was started in Germany.
 The company initials stood for “Systems, Applications & Products”.
 SAP aimed to create business software that worked in real time.
 This was really path breaking in an era of reel-to-reel tapes and punch cards.
 SAP launched its first financial accounting system in 1973.